 - Outdoor rain collection water catchers are designed with large openings and a flat back that allows for easy installation

 - Spigots on the side of the barrel for connecting multiple rain catcher barrels together for the expansion of your rainwater storage capacity

 - Aluminum mesh screen keeps out debris to

 How Much Water Does a Venus Flytrap Need?

-The amount of water needed will depend on the plant’s environmental conditions.
+The amount of water needed and how often to water a Venus fly trap will depend on the plant’s environmental conditions.
 To understand how your home and local area affects how much water you need is to keep a log of when you water plants.

 You’ll start understanding how fast your Venus flytrap absorbs and uses water.

 Indoor plants need more light than outdoor ones do.
 This means they’ll require less sunlight and therefore less water.